How To Immigrate To Canada: An Ultimate Guide for Filipinos

 2. Do a self-assessment

 Do a checklist and figure out which requirements you already meet.
 On the other hand, find out which qualifications you don’t meet yet and start working on them.
-It might take some time to fulfill a qualification that you don’t have yet, but it will ensure better chances of successfully immigrating to Canada.
+It might take some time to fulfill a qualification you don’t have yet, but it will ensure better chances of successfully immigrating to Canada.

-3. Work on your deficiencie
+3. Work on your deficiencies

 a.
 Education